Great Ayton: Catholic

-St Margaret Clitherow's Church is a Chapel of Ease for St Joseph's Church, Stokesley.
+St Margaret Clitherow's Church is a chapel of ease served from St Joseph's Church, Stokesley.
 Until the 1960s, Catholics in Great Ayton worshipped at St Joseph's Church, Stokesley.
 In 1966, a Sunday mass was instituted in the ambulance station in the village.
 In 1970, a purpose-built timber-framed church was opened on Race Terrace, and in 1971 it was dedicated to Margaret Clitherow, becoming the first church in the world dedicated to the recently canonised saint.
 In 2002, part of the church was demolished, and a new octagonal building was constructed, the remainder of the old building being retained as a church hall.
 The new church was designed by DKS Architects and is in red brick with stone details, and a grey tile roof.
 Two stained glass windows were installed, with designs by Kyme Studios.

 Society of Friends

 The Society of Friends meets at the Quaker Meeting House, which is on High Green.

 Meetings take place each Sunday at 10:30 am, as well as each Wednesday, 10-10:30 am followed by refreshments.
 A monthly half-hour silent contemplative meeting is held in Guisborough.
+See above for the Friends' former school.